 Get Involved with Imperial BRC Research

-Are you interested in future opportunities to get involved in the Imperial Biomedical Research Centre's research?
+Are you interested in becoming a public advisor to the Imperial Biomedical Research Centre?

-PERC is looking for enthusiastic and motivated members of the public who live or work across North and West London to get involved in the NIHR Imperial Biomedical Research Centre (Imperial BRC)'s research.
+We are looking for enthusiastic and motivated members of the public (including patients and carers) who live or work in North or West London to become a public advisor to join the Imperial Biomedical Research Centre's (BRC) existing Public Advisory Panel.

 What does being "involved" in research mean?